 How to Get Started with Conversion Rate Optimization (CRO)

-You should use this framework to answer the following questions for every strategy outlined in the previous section.
-Assign to each strategy a score between one and 10 (with one being the lowest and 10 being the highest):
+Use the PIE framework to answer the following questions for every strategy outlined in the previous section.
+Then, assign a score between one and 10 (one being the lowest and 10 being the highest) to each strategy.

 - How much total improvement can this project offer?

 - How complicated or difficult will it be to implement this improvement?

 Once you've assigned a score for each strategy, add up the numbers and divide the total by three — this gives a score that shows what project will have the greatest impact.
 Then, work on the projects with the highest scores first.

 The PIE framework isn't perfect, but it's easy to understand, systematic, and offers a starting point for CRO collaboration and communication among colleagues.